 Maybe there’s a safe moment, when our self-critic is sleeping, that we can crack ourselves open and find our shape again.
 It’s not our self-criticism that makes us who we are, so remember who you are when you are soft.
 Maybe you have tools to help you, like therapy or thoughtful community, or maybe you’re winging it by reading internet articles and watching TikTok.
 Embrace whatever helps your inner voice speak more kindly, and trust that you know better than anyone else how to protect yourself.

 And if you’re still struggling to look your reflection in the eye and admit you’ve been hard on yourself, or accept that you’re deserving of kindness, that’s okay too.
-We’re human and we go through seasons (this one just seems especially long).
+We’re human and we go through seasons (sometimes they seem especially long).
 I’ve rarely met someone who values themself like the treasure they are 100 percent of the time.
 Some days, the best we can do is meet our hurtful thoughts with a simple “It is okay” or “This is just how I feel.”

 Those are the days I imagine myself as a tiny kitten stranded on the roadside, and try to usher myself to safety as softly as I can.
 Some days are more graceful than others, and some days I just can’t shake the idea that I am still, somehow, failing.